alexhunsley/video-image-tools/frightful_thumbnails/README.md

 # Frightful Thumbnails

-This is a helper that makes it more convenient to work with thumbnail images generated from videos, especially in Finder (Mac OS) or Explorer (Windows).
+This tool makes it more convenient to work with thumbnail images generated from videos, especially in Finder (Mac OS) or Explorer (Windows).

 (We'll assume Finder from now.)